-- Article 63 (1) An enforcement court must, if it finds that any of the following items apply, notify the attaching obligee (meaning the attaching obligee associated with the first order commencing forced-sale-at-auction proceedings, or, if a judicial decision to continue the procedure under the provisions of Article 47, paragraph (6) has been issued, the attaching obligee who received that judicial decision; hereinafter the same applies in this Article) to that effect: - (i) If there is no claim that takes preference over the claim of the attaching obligee (hereinafter referred to as a "preferential claim" in this Article), if the minimum purchase price of the immovable property does not exceed the estimated amount of the part of the enforcement costs that constitutes administrative expenses (hereinafter referred to as "procedural expenses"); or - (ii) If there is a preferential claim, and the minimum purchase price of the immovable property is below the total of the estimated amount of the procedural expenses and that of the preferential claim. - (2) When the attaching obligee fails to make an offer or to provide a guarantee, as provided in each of the following items for the cases set forth respectively therein, within one week from the day of receipt of a notice under the provisions of the preceding paragraph, by deciding, where there is no preferential claim, a price that exceeds the estimated amount of procedural expenses, or where there is a preferential claim, a price that is not less than the total of the estimated amount of procedural expenses and that of the preferential claim (hereinafter such a price is referred to as the "obligee's offered price" in this paragraph), the enforcement court must cancel the proceedings for a forced sale at auction under the petition filed by the attaching obligee; provided, however, that this does not apply when the attaching obligee has proved, within that period, that none of the items of the preceding paragraph apply, or if, in a case that falls under item (ii) of that paragraph, the minimum purchase price of the immovable property exceeds the estimated amount of procedural expenses and consent has been obtained from the persons who have the preferential claim (excluding a person who is expected to be able to receive full performance of the person's preferential claim at the minimum purchase price) for the sale of the immovable property:
+- Article 63 (1) An enforcement court must, if it finds that any of the following items apply, notify the attaching obligee (meaning the attaching obligee associated with the first order commencing compulsory-auction proceedings, or, if a judicial decision to continue the procedure provided in Article 47, paragraph (6) has been issued, the attaching obligee who received that judicial decision; the same applies in this Article) to that effect: - (i) If there is no claim that takes preference over the claim of the attaching obligee (referred to as a "preferential claim" in this Article), if the minimum purchase price of the immovable property does not exceed the estimated amount of the part of the enforcement costs that constitutes administrative expenses (referred to as "procedural expenses" below); or - (ii) If there is a preferential claim, and the minimum purchase price of the immovable property is below the total of the estimated amount of the procedural expenses and that of the preferential claim. - (2) When the attaching obligee fails to make an offer or to provide a guarantee, as provided in each of the following items for the cases stated respectively in those, within one week from the day of receipt of a notice under the preceding paragraph, by deciding, if there is no preferential claim, a price that exceeds the estimated amount of procedural expenses, or if there is a preferential claim, a price that is not less than the total of the estimated amount of procedural expenses and that of the preferential claim (this price is referred to as the "obligee's offered price" in this paragraph), the enforcement court must cancel the proceedings for a compulsory auction under the petition filed by the attaching obligee; provided, however, that this does not apply when the attaching obligee has proved, within that period, that none of the items of the preceding paragraph apply, or if, in a case that falls under item (ii) of that paragraph, the minimum purchase price of the immovable property exceeds the estimated amount of procedural expenses and consent has been obtained from the persons who have the preferential claim (excluding a person who is expected to be able to receive full performance of the person's preferential claim at the minimum purchase price) for the sale of the immovable property: - (i) cases where the attaching obligee is able to purchase the immovable property: making of an offer that the attaching obligee will purchase the immovable property at the obligee's offered price if there is no purchase offer that reaches the obligee's offered price, and provisions of a guarantee equivalent to the obligee's offered price; or - (ii) cases where the attaching obligee is unable to purchase the immovable property: making of an offer that the attaching obligee will pay any

-- (i) cases where the attaching obligee is able to purchase the immovable property: Making of an offer to the effect that the attaching obligee will purchase the immovable property at the obligee's offered price if there is no purchase offer that reaches the obligee's offered price, and provision of a guarantee equivalent to the obligee's offered price; or - (ii) cases where the attaching obligee is unable to purchase the immovable property: Making of an offer to the effect that the attaching obligee will pay any difference between the obligee's offered price and the purchase offer price if the purchase offer price fails to reach the obligee's offered price, and provision of a guarantee equivalent to the difference between the obligee's offered price and the minimum purchase price. - (3) If an offer has been made and a guarantee has been provided under item (ii) of the preceding paragraph, if there is no purchase offer at or beyond the minimum purchase price, the enforcement court must cancel the proceedings for a forced sale at auction under the petition filed by the attaching obligee. - (4) The provision of a guarantee referred to in paragraph (2) must be made to the enforcement court by the method specified by the Rules of the Supreme Court.
+- difference between the obligee's offered price and the purchase offer price if the purchase offer price fails to reach the obligee's offered price, and provisions of a guarantee equivalent to the difference between the obligee's offered price and the minimum purchase price. - (3) If an offer has been made and a guarantee has been provided under item (ii) of the preceding paragraph, if there is no purchase offer at or beyond the minimum purchase price, the enforcement court must cancel the proceedings for a compulsory auction under the petition filed by the attaching obligee. - (4) The provision of a guarantee referred to in paragraph (2) must be made to the enforcement court by the method specified by the Rules of the Supreme Court.

-(Method of Sale and Public Notice)
+(Sales Method and Public Notice)